Hostile Takeover

 Thump, thump.

 Oil rushed through this body.
 She could hear the surge, the pressure.
 It never stopped.
-But it only got this loud when this body wanted to attack.
+But it only got this loud when it wanted to attack.

 She just wished it realized it couldn’t.
 When this body itched, she scratched.
 When this body thirsted, she drank.
 When this body pined for violence, when the need to sink claws in and shred bristled like a coat, she struck.